SimplifyJobs/Summer2025-Internships/.github/README-scripts.md

 ## High Level Overview

 Internships are stored in `listings.json`.
 This file is edited by submitting a `new_internship` or `edit_internship` issue form.
 Once an `approved` label is attached to one of these issues, a github action will run and automatically edit listings.json with the new information.
-An external microservice runs a separate script once per day which fetches internships from Simplify's database, adds them to listings.json, then updates the corresponding `README` with the new internships from Simplify and contributors.
+An external microservice runs a separate script once per day which fetches internships from Simplify's database, and also adds them to listings.json.
+Everytime listings.json is updated (either by the microservice or by github actions) another github action called "Update READMEs" will update the corresponding `README` with the new internships from Simplify and contributors.

 See information about each of these steps below.